Visiting a Physical Therapist?

 It takes time for the treatment to show results, and you must have the patience to bear with the rigors of exercise that finally leads you to the path of recovery.

-Besides exercise, physical therapists make use of several physical agents such as ice, heat, electrical stimulation, or ultrasound that relaxes the muscles, reduces inflammation and stiffness, which results in pain reduction and improve mobility.
+Besides exercise, physical therapists make use of several physical agents such as ice, heat, electrical stimulation, or ultrasound that relaxes the muscles, reduces inflammation and stiffness, which results in pain reduction and improves mobility.

 Physical therapists devote time to patient education to tell their patients about a condition or illness because it helps to build confidence in patients about the treatment procedure and the possible outcome.